 - Copy the values in the SP Entity ID and SP Assertion Consumer Service URL text boxes.
 These values are necessary to create the SAML resource in AuthPoint.
 We recommend that you keep this page open while you create your SAML resource in the next section.

-Before AuthPoint can receive authentication requests from Stride, you must specify the Stride client as a SAML resource in AuthPoint.
-You must also assign an access policy for the Stride resource to determine which users can authenticate and log in to Stride and which authentication methods they can use (Push, QR code, and OTP).
+Before AuthPoint can receive authentication requests from Stride, you must add a SAML resource in AuthPoint.
+You must also create an authentication policy for the Stride resource to determine which users can authenticate and log in to Stride and which authentication methods they can use (Push, QR code, and OTP).